9 Beautiful Flowering Trees for Your Backyard

 After a long winter, the sight of a blooming redbud tree reminds us that spring is on its way!
 An early-spring showstopper, this tree bursts with a profusion of red, pink, purple or white blossoms before leaves emerge.
 Plant yours in a spot that has room to spread out, as redbuds are wider than they are tall.

-Tree Growing Tip from our Experts: Redbud’s flower clusters appear not only on new growth, but also on the trunk and older branches.
+Tree Growing Tip: Redbud’s flower clusters appear not only on new growth, but also on the trunk and older branches.

 Golden Chain Tree